vbobrov/iseutils/README.md

 **No internal product information was used to develop this tool.
 It was created exclusively by analyzing interaction between Firefox and ISE using Web Console and simulating the same requests with Python.**

-It is compatible with ISE 2.4 and above.
+It was tested with ISE 2.2 and above.
+It may work with ealier version.

 This tool can perform most of the system certificate import functions available through ISE GUI.